Inside: What are open-ended toys, what are the benefits of open-ended toys and a list of the best open ended toys for 18 month old children.

 Transportation toys, similar to animal toys and figurines are seen so much in daily life that your child will really enjoy playing with them.

-Join them with some of the earthly elements listed below and your child will be in play-heaven!
+Join them with some of the earthly elements listed further down in this post and your child will be in play-heaven!

 - Hot Wheels Cars

 - Airplanes Playset

 Related: A Cars Color Learning Activity in Spanish for Bilingual Children (Free Printable)

 Earthly Elements & Outdoor Toys